raba-the-mark/peltier-educational-kit/hardware/v0.1_educational/BOM_v0.1.md

 ## Bill of Materials – Version v0.1

+These components are intended for the PCB assembly:

 | PCB reference      | Component            | Value / Part Number    | Qty | Notes                                     |
 |-------:            |----------------------|------------------------|-----|-------------------------------------------|